 Services in Azure Stack Hub that interact with the identity provider are registered as apps with the identity provider.
 Like apps, registration enables a service to authenticate with the identity system.

 All Azure services use OpenID Connect protocols and JSON Web Tokens to establish their identity.
-Because Azure AD and AD FS use protocols consistently, you can use Azure Active Directory Authentication Library (ADAL) to authenticate on-premises or to Azure (in a connected scenario).
-With ADAL, you can also use tools such as Azure PowerShell and Azure CLI for cross-cloud and on-premises resource management.
+Because Microsoft Entra ID and AD FS use protocols consistently, you can use the Microsoft Authentication Library (MSAL) to obtain a security token to authenticate on-premises or to Azure (in a connected scenario).
+With MSAL, you can also use tools such as Azure PowerShell and Azure CLI for cross-cloud and on-premises resource management.